Wake-up-Freeman/OLD-ODISEO/docs/learn/terra-station/wormhole.md

 Wormhole allows you to bridge tokens across different chains.
 Instead of swapping or converting assets directly, Wormhole locks your source assets in a smart contract and mints new Wormhole-wrapped assets on the target chain.
 You can then swap Wormhole-wrapped assets on an exchange for other assets on the target chain.

-Use this tutorial to bridge your assets between Terra and other chains using Wormhole.
+Use this tutorial to bridge your assets between Daodiseo and other chains using Wormhole.

 ## Prerequisites

-- [The Terra Station browser extension](../terra-station/download/terra-station-extension.md) for tokens on the Terra blockchain.
+- [The Daodiseo Station browser extension](../daodiseo-station/download/daodiseo-station-extension.md) for tokens on the Daodiseo blockchain.
 - A second wallet extension for tokens on another blockchain.

    :::{admonition} Paying for fees